 While in Minnesota and earning a BA degree, Jake split his time working from a home-based shop in Saint Cloud and at Zap Leather and Cycle in Paynesville.
 In Minnesota, Jake focused on custom motorcycle builds, motorcycle restorations, custom paint work, graphic design, and metal art.

-Jake, Dylan and Kayleigh relocated to Jake’s home town of Albuquerque, New Mexico in February of 2017.
+The family relocated to Jake’s home town of Albuquerque, New Mexico in February of 2017.
 Since relocating, Jake has immersed himself in the Arts, Motorcycle and Custom Car Communities.
 Jake spent some time as the lead technician at the local Triumph dealership and then as a fabricator at Old Car Garage while maintaining regular work in a home studio.
 Once his reputation in Albuquerque grew, Jake was able to become fully self-employed as an artist and custom builder.

 Jake builds or customizes projects from his own plans or plans based on close collaboration with his clients.
 His work is exciting and continually developing and changing.
 Visit the contact page to discuss a project or work opportunity with Jake.